mostafatouny/awesome-theoretical-computer-science/README.md

 - [Weinberg.
 Four Golden Lessons](https://www.nature.com/articles/426389a) - Lessons for students and researchers given by Steven Weinberg.
 - [Terry.
 Career Advice](https://terrytao.wordpress.com/career-advice/) - A collection of various pieces of advice on academic career issues in mathematics, roughly arranged by the stage of career at which the advice is most pertinent.

 ### Magazines/Journals/News<a name="other_resources_magazines_journals_news"></a>
 - [The Legacy of Alan Turing: Pushing the Boundaries of Computation (Volume 18, Issue 3, Spring 2012).
 ACM, XRDS](https://dl.acm.org/toc/xrds/2012/18/3) - ACM's students magazine special issue for theory of computation
-- [SIGACT News](https://dl.acm.org/loi/sigact) - ACM's official theoretical computer science news feed.
-- [Foundations and Trends in Theoretical Computer Science](https://www.nowpublishers.com/TCS) - It provides monographs written by leaders that give tutorial coverage of subjects, research retrospectives as well as survey papers that offer state-of-the-art reviews fall within the scope of the journal.

 ### Popular Science<a name="other_resources_popular_science"></a>
 - [Shasha & Lazere.
 Out of their Minds: The Lives and Discoveries of 15 Great Computer Scientists](https://www.springer.com/gp/book/9780387982694)